AnnaVargova/AutomationShield_wiki/MagnetoShield.md

 `r=MagnetoShield.referenceRead();`

-which returns a floating point number in the range of 0–100 (%).
-Finally, calling
+which returns a floating point number in the range of 0–100 (%).<br/>Finally, calling

 `vin=MagnetoShield.auxReadVoltage();`